GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-microservices/README.md

 ### Use case 1: Service to service communication in the same project

 This use case deploys two Cloud Run services in the same project.
 Service B is protected as an _internal only_ service and communication between Cloud Run services, even in the same project, is not considered internal by default.
-But there are ways to configure it, and one option is to use PSC/PGA (the second option is shown in the following use case).
-We will use a PSC endpoint and a Serverless VPC connector to reach it.
-A DNS record for the PSC endpoint is created.
+To communicate them, one option is to use PSC/PGA (the second option is shown in the following use case).
+We will use a PSC endpoint and a Serverless VPC connector to reach Service B. A DNS record for the PSC endpoint is created.

 <p align="center"> <img src="images/use-case-1.png" width="600"> </p>